VictorClarke/safe-water/README.md

 The slack pinned items are a really good way to get started.
 Scroll through them to get more context about what we are doing.
 Take a look at the docs/ folder for the next steps and technical setup.
 Things move fast
 This documentation is a living thing.
-Fork and propose your update 🙏